spring-attic/gs-maven/README.ftl.md

 <#assign project_id="gs-maven">
+This guide walks you through using Maven to build a simple Java project.

 What you'll build
 -----------------

-This guide walks you through using Maven to build a simple Java project.
+You'll create an application that provides the time of day and then build it with Maven.

 What you'll need
 ----------------